 Infection control procedures relating to good personal hygiene include:

-- Hand washing - the spread of many pathogens can be prevented with regular hand washing.
-You should thoroughly wash your hands with water and soap for at least 15 seconds after visiting the toilet, before preparing food, and after touching clients or equipment.
-Dry your hands with disposable paper towels.
+- hand washing – the spread of many pathogens can be prevented with regular hand washing.
+Thoroughly wash your hands with water and soap for at least 15 seconds after visiting the toilet, before preparing food, and after touching clients or equipment.
+Dry your hands with disposable paper towels

-- Unbroken skin - intact and healthy skin is a major barrier to pathogens.
-Any cuts or abrasions should be covered with a waterproof dressing.
+- unbroken skin – intact and healthy skin is a major barrier to pathogens.
+Cover any cuts or abrasions with a waterproof dressing

 - Wash your hands before and after handling food.